EducationalTestingService/rsmtool/doc/usage_rsmtool.rst

 model
 """""
-The machine learner you want to use to build the regressi.
-See [available models](available_models.md) for the list of available learners.
+The machine learner you want to use to build the scoring model.
+Possible values include :doc:`built-in linear regression models <builtin_models>` as well as all of the regressors available via `SKLL <http://skll.readthedocs.io/en/latest/run_experiment.html#learners>`_.

 train_file
 """"""""""